tridentity/800-63A-ImplGuide/4_Resolution.md

 | --- |
 | A fuzzy matching algorithm may help the resolution of an identity record belonging to James A. Aldrin and data belonging to Jim Alvin Aldren to the same individual with a certain degree of confidence by taking into account that “Jim” is a variant of “James”, “A” is the first initial of “Alvin” and “Aldrin” could possibly have been misspelled as “Aldren,” if other data such as address, date of birth and place of birth all match. |

 Another issue which requires close attention is the varying frequency of names across different languages and cultures.
-Compounding this complexity is the phonetic transformation of names from alphabets like Hangul (Korea), Hiragana (Japan), the Cyrillic and Arabic alphabets into English, which can frequently result in individuals with different names in their countries of origin having their names “translated” into identical names in English.
+Compounding this complexity is the phonetic transformation of names from alphabets like Hangul (Korea), Hiragana (Japan), the Cyrillic and Arabic alphabets into English, which can frequently result in individuals with different names in their countries of origin having these different names transliterated into identical names in English.

 | ***Example: Common Last Names*** |
 | --- |